-The academic and research programs of the School of Earth Sciences (SES) encompass some of the most important issues facing society, including climate change, the environment, human health, Earth hazards and energy and mineral resources.
-All students have the opportunity to engage with world-class facutly that are both dedicated teachers and are leaders in their fields of research.
-SES emphasizes student participation in research for both graduate and undergraduates.
-SES students are successful upon graduation in entering fulfilling careers in Earth Sciences fields.
+The field of earth science encompasses some of the most important issues facing society, including climate change, the environment, human health, geologic hazards, and energy and mineral resources.
+All students have the opportunity to engage with world-class facutly who are dedicated teachers and researchers.
+The School of Earth Sciences (SES) emphasizes hands-on research in the field, lab, and computing for both graduate and undergraduates.
+Our research facilities train students in analysis of water, gases, soils, and rock.
+SES students entering fulfilling careers in Earth Sciences in sectors that include environmental consulting, government agencies, the energy industry, national laboraties, and universities.

 SES offers both the BA and BS in Earth Science open to any undergraduate enrolled at Ohio State.
 The BS degree consits of subprograms in Geological Sciences, Earth System Science, Geophysics, and Petroleum Geology and Geophysics.
 Please contact the SES undergradutate advisor Dr. Karen Royce at email@example.com or (614) 292-6961 for more information.